Hawthorne effect is an increase in

-It is possible that the process of repeatedly measuring the smoking behaviour of
+It is possible that the process of repeatedly measuring the smoking behavior

-adolescents may very well affect that behaviour.
-This paper reports a test for the extent
+of adolescents may very well affect that behaviour.
+This paper reports a test for the

-of such a "Hawthorne" effect in a longitudinal survey of smoking by English
+extent of such a "Hawthorne" effect in a longitudinal survey of smoking by

-adolescents.
-The self- reported smoking behaviour of 15-16 year olds who attended schools
+English adolescents.
+The self- reported smoking behaviour of 15-16 year olds who attended

-which had participated in the study for five years was compared with that of 15-16 year
+schools which had participated in the study for five years was compared with that of 15-16

 Ian O Sullivan, Sheina Orbell, Tim Rakow, Ron Parker, University of Essex &